Federal Contracting24 min read

 What Is SDVOSB and Why It Matters for Concrete Repair

-SDVOSB (Service-Disabled Veteran-Owned Small Business) is a federal certification that provides access to set-aside contracts reserved exclusively for veteran-owned businesses.
+SDVOSB (Service-Disabled Veteran-Owned Small Business) is a federal certification managed by the SBA through the Veteran Small Business Certification (VetCert) program.
+The certification provides access to set-aside contracts reserved exclusively for veteran-owned businesses whose owners have a service-connected disability rating from the Department of Veterans Affairs.
 The program exists because Congress recognized that veterans who were injured in military service deserve economic opportunities, and that veteran-owned businesses bring discipline, reliability, and mission-focused execution to federal contracting.

-For federal facility managers and contracting officers, SDVOSB set-asides offer several advantages:
+For federal facility managers and contracting officers, SDVOSB set-asides offer several advantages over full-and-open competition:

 Common Federal Concrete Repair Projects in Texas